About changes coming to NC employment services

 What if I don’t want to work in the community?

 No one will make you get a job in the community.
 But you will be given information about what it is like to work in the community.
 You will be asked why you do not want a job in the community.
-If you are scared or nervous about working in the community, you can meet other people with disabilities who left their job in a workshop and went to work in the community.
+If you are scared or nervous about working in the community, you can meet other people with disabilities who have the kind of job you want.
 They can answer your questions about working in the community.
 If you are still sure you do not want to work in the community, someone will tell you about other services that you can sign up for.

 What will happen to the people who provided my current services?

-People who are providing services in segregated settings can get training and to help people find jobs in the community.
+People who are providing services in segregated settings can get training about how to help people find and hold on to jobs in the community.
+They will get paid to provide these new and better services in the community.

 Will I get more information about the changes that are coming?

 Yes.
-You will get a letter from DHHS explaining the changes to your employment services.
+You will get a letter from DHHS explaining the upcoming changes to employment services.
 DHHS will have meetings to explain the new services to you and to the people providing your services.
-You will be able to ask questions at the meeting.
+You will be able to ask questions at the meetings.
 DRNC and DHHS will keep updating our websites with more information about these changes.

 I have more questions.
 Who can answer them?

 You may call DRNC at 919-856-2195.
 Select option 3 to talk to an advocate.
-You can also ask for legal help online, or you can visit DRNC’s employment page for up-to-date information about the changes to employment services.
+You can also ask for legal help online, or you can visit DRNC’s employment resources for more information.

 Important definitions